-The SHC sees patients by appointment.
-Walk-ins are welcome, with priority given to scheduled appointments, except in an emergency.
-The center is located at the northwest corner of the Rho parking lot at Towers Road.
+The SHC is located at the northwest corner of Rho parking lot at Towers Road.
 Hours of operation are Monday through Friday, 8 AM to 5 PM.
-Appointments can be made by calling (310) 506-4316, option 3 or online at pepperdine.medicatconnect.com.
 For more information, visit community.pepperdine.edu/healthcenter.

 Student Organizations

 Students have the option to participate in one or more of the following School of Public Policy organizations.